material-components/material-components-web/packages/mdc-shape/README.md

 @include mdc-shape-radius(mdc-shape-resolve-pill-radius($mdc-button-height, $radius));
 ```

-Where, `$mdc-button-height` is the height of standard button and $radius is the size of shape.
+Where, `$mdc-button-height` is the height of standard button and `$radius` is the size of shape. `mdc-shape-resolve-pill-radius` function is used to resolve `pill` value to appropriate `$radius` value based on component height.
-`$radius` value can be `pill` which translates to component height divided by 2 or absolute value.

 ### Shapes for dynamic height components